Former Head of MI5: 7/7, Putin, and Al-Qaeda (Eliza Manningham-Buller)

 And I think you've spoken previously that you think the Iraq war did contribute to that radicalisation and that you'd said that before the war as well, I think, at MI5.

-I think that before the war, the JRC had jointly to the government, the Joint Intelligence Committee, that there would be a likely increase in terrorism.
+I think that before the war, the JRC had intelligence with the government, the Joint Intelligence Committee, that there'd be a likely increase in terrorism.

 It doesn't follow that because there might be an increase in terrorism, it's necessarily wrong to do what you're planning to do.

-So I mean as we kind of I guess come to the end of this section on 2005, how much do you think it changed MI5?
+So, I mean, as we kind of, I guess, come to the end of this section on 2005, how much do you think it changed MI5?
+I mean, what was the legacy of the attacks for it as an organisation?

 I'm not sure legacy is the right word because

-throughout its history any organisation is affected by what it has to deal with and when I joined the organisation, height of the Cold War, the main preoccupation was what the KGB and the Warsaw Pact allies were doing and then it preoccupation became terrorism and it moves on.
+And when I joined the organisation, height of the Cold War, the main preoccupation was what the KGB and the Warsaw Pact allies were doing.
+And then it preoccupation became terrorism and it moves on.

-We were, as I mentioned, already in the middle of a big expansion as a result of nine eleven
+We were, as I mentioned, already in the middle of a big expansion as a result of 9-11

 and